ingridscience

 Summary

-Make a simple wind vane to read where the wind is coming from
+Make a simple wind vane to measure the wind direction (where it is coming from).

 Science topic (2005 curriculum connection)